-Data archiving is a tool that allows you to move your big or rarely used files to Acronis Cloud.
-Every time you run this tool, it analyzes the data in the selected folder and suggests uploading the found files to Acronis Cloud.
+Data archiving is a tool that allows you to move your big or rarely used files to Acronis Cloud, NAS, an external hard drive, or a USB flash drive.
+Every time you run this tool, it analyzes the data in the selected folder and suggests uploading the found files to Acronis Cloud or moving them to local storage.
 You can select the files and folders that you want to archive.
-After uploading, the local copies of these files will be deleted.
-Afterwards, when you need to open or change an archived file, you can download it back to your local storage device or access and manage it right in Acronis Cloud.
+After moving to an archive, the local copies of these files will be deleted.
+The links to the files are stored in a special location called Acronis Drive.
+You can access the location as an ordinary folder in File Explorer.
+Double-clicking a file link will open the file as if it was stored in the local folder.
+If the file is archived to Acronis Cloud, it will be downloaded back to your computer, first.
+You can also access and manage it right in Acronis Cloud.